Srinithigit-hub/REAL_ESTATE_MARKET_TRENDS/README.md

 👉 Goal of this project: To analyze trends in real estate using data and identify patterns for price prediction, demand forecasting, and investment insights.

-2. 🎯 Objectives of the Project
+2. 🎯 Objectives of the Project:

-Analyze historical property price data
+●Analyze historical property price data
 Identify factors affecting property prices
 Forecast future trends using analytics models
 Provide insights for investors, buyers, and developers